perez987/Microsoft-Access-in-Java-with-UCanAccess/README.md

 SQL command objects (_statement_) have different execution methods:

 - ResultSet `executeQuery()` executes a SQL query and returns a ResultSet (table with returned rows), it is used to read the contents of the table and display the records (SELECT statements)
-- int `executeUpdate()` executes a SQL query that must be INSERT, UPDATE or DELETE, it is used to modify the content of the table and returns the number of rows affected
+- int `executeUpdate()` executes a SQL query that must be INSERT, UPDATE or DELETE, it is used to modify the content of the table and returns the number of  affected rows
-- boolean `execute()` executes a SQL query, true if the statement returns a set of rows and false if it returns a count of updates or there is no result.
+- boolean `execute()` executes a SQL query, true if the statement returns a set of rows and false if it returns an updates count or there is no result.

-Here the statement is created with the connection's `createStatement` method and it returns a ResultSet, the query is of the SELECT type so the command is of the `executeQuery` type.
-Records are displayed by looping through the ResultSet with its `getInt()` method to which the index of each column in the table is passed and returns the value of that cell.
+Here the statement is created with the connection's `createStatement` method and returns a ResultSet, the query is of the SELECT type so the command is of the `executeQuery` type.
+Records are displayed by looping through the ResultSet with its `getInt()` method into which the index of each column in the table is passed and returns the value of that cell.

 ```java
 sentencia = conectar.createStatement();